astropy/astropy/docs/uncertainty/index.rst

 proper care is taken with sampling error.

 ..
 EXAMPLE START: Covariance in Distributions
-.. also not quite sure how to break up this chunk of examples

 To start with a basic example, two un-correlated distributions should produce an un-correlated joint distribution plot: